-Hairstylist Eugene Souleiman has worked with fashion’s finest photographers both editorially, and collaborating with them on campaigns for Calvin Klein , Balenciaga, Givenchy, Fendi, Jil Sander , Lanvin, Hermes, Yohji Yamamoto , Donna Karan , Alberta Ferretti , Guerlain, Giorgio Armani Cosmetics, Rimmel and the Gap.
+The east London born Hairstylist Eugene Souleiman, the current global creative director of care & styling for Wella Professional, has worked with fashion’s finest photographers both editorially for over three decades.
+He has collaborated with them on campaigns for Calvin Klein , Balenciaga, Givenchy, Fendi, Jil Sander , Lanvin, Hermes, Yohji Yamamoto , Donna Karan , Alberta Ferretti , Guerlain, Giorgio Armani Cosmetics, Rimmel and the Gap.

-In addition to many of those listed above, the hairstylist has created runway hair looks for Dolce & Gabbana, Dries Van Noten , Celine, Chanel, Chloe, Ann Demeulemeester , Louis Vuitton , Rick Owens , DSquared2, Kenzo, Lanvin, Issey Miyake , Stella McCartney , Viktor & Rolf, Valentino, and Hussein Chalayan, among many more.
+In addition, the hairstylist has created runway hair looks for Dolce & Gabbana, Dries Van Noten , Celine, Chanel, Chloe, Ann Demeulemeester , Louis Vuitton , Rick Owens , DSquared2, Kenzo, Lanvin, Issey Miyake , Stella McCartney , Viktor & Rolf, Valentino, and Hussein Chalayan, Jeremy Scott and The Row, among many more.

 Souleiman regularly contributes to Dazed and Confused, i-D Magazine W, Harper’s Bazaar, Another Magazine, Arena, Arena Homme Plus, Numero, Self Service , V Magazine, L’Uomo Vogue, Numero, Self Service, and the New York Times.

 The hairstylist believes, “people should have fun with hair, it grows and changes all the time.
 And it’s only hair, really” In his hands it isn’t, it is much, much more.